evy0311/t440p-hackintosh/README.md

 - Trackpoint/Touchpad (see below)
 - Pretty much everything except what is listed below

-##### What Doesnt Work:
-- As of right now, nothing! :)

-**Note:** I am currently working on a fix for the items listed above.
-If you use this guide and information and find that something does not work, please submit an issue request so I can work on a fix.

 ## Creating the USB Installer
 Since I don't have access to a legitimate Mac, I needed to be able to create a vanilla macOS installer.
 This guide (and many others) used to inform users to create a USB installer for a macOS Distro such as Niresh.
 While this may work just fine for then creating a vanilla macOS installer, distro's can be (and are) very shady.
 They come preloaded with a bunch of extra junk that is not needed, and just overall are *highly* advised against being used.
 Follow the steps below to figure out how to create a REAL macOS Mojave Vanilla installer without having access to a real Mac.